-- eating/drinking establishment use categories set forth in Subtitle B of the Zoning Regulations. - b.
-Following the issuance of a building permit for the Project and until two years after the date of issuance of the first certificate of occupancy for the Project, the Applicant will provide ANC 6D representatives with quarterly updates on retail marketing and leasing efforts for Preferred Restaurant Use as well as other retail space.

-Building Spaces for Special Uses: Arts (id. § 305.5(j)): The Project also anticipates setting aside approximately 9,000 square feet of space for a theater or cultural use, which is a public benefit under the Zoning Regulations as well.
-Again, this use is not otherwise required in the underlying zone or by the Waterfront Station PUD, but would be an additional benefit over and above the base conditions for neighborhood-serving ground floor space.

-- Theater/Cultural Use: For a minimum of five years after the date of issuance of the first certificate of occupancy for the Project, the Applicant will reserve a minimum of 9,000 square feet of the Project's ground floor for a theater or similar performing arts venue.
-After the expiration of this period and for the life of the Project, the space will be reserved for any use in the entertainment/assembly/performing arts, arts/design/creation, and arts-related educational use categories set forth in Subtitle B of the Zoning Regulations. - a.
+- b.
+Following the issuance of a building permit for the Project and until two years after the date of issuance of the first certificate of occupancy for the Project, the Applicant will provide ANC 6D representatives with quarterly updates on retail marketing and leasing efforts for Preferred Restaurant Use as well as other retail space. - c.
+Prior to the issuance of a certificate of occupancy for - Building Spaces for Special Uses: Arts (id. § 305.5(j)): The Project also anticipates setting aside approximately 9,000 square feet of space for a theater or cultural use, which is a public benefit under the Zoning Regulations as well.
+Again, this use is not otherwise required in the underlying zone or by the Waterfront Station PUD, but would be an additional benefit over and above the base conditions for neighborhood-serving ground floor space. - Theater/Cultural Use: For a minimum of five years after the date of issuance of the first certificate of occupancy for the Project, the Applicant will reserve a minimum of 9,000 square feet of the Project's ground floor for a theater or similar performing arts venue.
+After the expiration of this period and for the life of the Project, the space will be reserved for any use in the entertainment/assembly/performing arts, arts/design/creation, or arts-related educational use categories set forth in Subtitle B of the Zoning Regulations. a.
 Prior to the issuance of a building permit for the Project, the Applicant will issue solicitations for a potential theater operator through a "request for proposals" or similar process.
 The Applicant will request that respondents address neighborhood engagement and inclusivity in their respondents and include them as evaluation criteria within such request for proposals.
 The Applicant will provide ANC 6D representatives with an opportunity to review and advise on proposals that are received.
 Other Retail / Educational Space 5.
 Retail/Educational Use: For the life of the Project, the Applicant will reserve 9,000 square feet of the Project's ground floor for neighborhood-serving uses in the retail, general service, financial service, eating/drinking establishment, education, or daytime care use categories set forth in Subtitle B of the Zoning Regulations.
 Design Flexibility 6.
 The Applicant shall have flexibility in the following areas: a.
 To vary the location and design of all interior components, including partitions, structural slabs, doors, hallways, columns, stairways, mechanical rooms, and toilet rooms, provided that the variations do not change the exterior configuration or appearance of the structure; b.
+To vary the colors of the exterior materials based on availability at the d.
+To provide a range in the approved number of residential dwelling units of plus or minus ten percent (10%), and accordingly adjust the type and location of affordable units to reflect the final unit mix of the Project, except that the number of affordable units reserved for affordable housing shall not be reduced;

-To vary the colors of the exterior materials based on availability at the time of construction, provided such colors are within the color ranges proposed in the Final Plans; c.
+- time of construction, provided such colors are within the color ranges proposed in the Final Plans; - c.
 To make minor refinements to the locations and dimensions of exterior details that do not substantially alter the exterior design shown on the Final Plans.
-Examples of exterior details would include, but are not limited to, doorways, canopies, railings, and skylights; d.
-To vary the final number of residential units by plus or minus 10 percent, and accordingly adjust the type and location
+Examples of exterior details would include, but are not limited to, doorways, canopies, railings, and skylights;